What Happens In Bereavement Counseling?

 One of the most common methods taught in bereavement counseling is the dual process model.
 The model is a two-directional approach that involves accepting the grief (loss process) and confronting it through healthy emotional release and changing perspective (restoration process).
 It works by giving the patient a way to cope when in situations of everyday life that may destabilize them during their grieving process in the post-loss world.

 The loss process is about the loss itself and acceptance.
 This period is used to allow patients to express the way they feel about the loss and the subsequent changes in their life.
 Demographic changes, location changes, economic changes, friendship, family and routine changes are all part of this too.
 The process focuses on the pain that these losses have caused rather than allowing the patient to use denial (the first step in the grieving process) which forces them to move on to step 2 or 3.
-People who feel guilt at this time often struggle with interpersonal relationships, so they are also encouraged to reach out even when it feels overwhelming.
+People who feel guilty at this time often struggle with interpersonal relationships, so they are also encouraged to reach out even when it feels overwhelming.

 The Restoration Process